cocoa-xu/evision/README.md

 [![CI](https://github.com/cocoa-xu/evision/actions/workflows/CI.yml/badge.svg)](https://github.com/cocoa-xu/evision/actions/workflows/CI.yml)

-`evision` will search OpenCV libraries installed on your system, then parse and automatically generate corresponding OpenCV-Elixir bindings.
+`evision` will pull OpenCV source code from GitHub, then parse and automatically generate corresponding OpenCV-Elixir bindings.

 This project uses and modifies `gen2.py` and `hdr_parser.py` from the `python` module in the [OpenCV repo](https://github.com/opencv/opencv) so that they output header files that can be used in Elixir bindings.